Does Peer-Reviewed Research Help Predict Stock Returns?: Data-Mined Predictability

 \subsection{Data-Mined Predictability Themes}

-To study themes, we manually categorize the accounting ratio numerators that produce the largest t-stats in the 1963-1980 sample.
-1980 is the year B/M is published (\citet{stattman1980book}) and only five other predictors from the \citet{ChenZimmermann2021} dataset have been published by this time (Beta, Price, Earnings/Price, and Dividend Yield Short-Term).
-Thus, the themes found in this analysis are largely unspanned by the literature as of 1980.
-Nevertheless, we find similar themes using samples ending in 1990, 2000, and 2010 (Appendix Tables \ref{tab:dm-theme1990}-\ref{tab:dm-theme2010}).
+Since there are 29,000 data-mined signals, Panel (a) of Table \ref{tab:dm-oos} implies thousands of strategies with notable out-of-sample predictability.
+But how many distinct themes are in these strategies?

+Panel (b) of Table \ref{tab:dm-oos} helps address this question.
+It applies PCA to the predictive ratios: ratios that have t-statistics greater than 2.0 in at least 10\% of the 30-year in-sample periods from Panel (a).

+PCA results in a non-trivial factor structure: the first five PCs explain about 50\% of total variance.
+However, many dozens of PCs are required to span 80\% of total variance.
+A similar variance decomposition is seen in published predictors (\citealt{kozak2018interpreting}; \citealt{bessembinder2021time}; \citealt{chen2023missing}).
+Pairwise correlations lead to a similar conclusion (Internet Appendix Table \ref{tab:dm-cor}).

-Table \ref{tab:dm-theme} reports the 20 numerator and stock weight (equal- or value-) combinations that produce the largest mean t-stats in the 1963-1980 sample, where the mean is taken across the 65 possible denominators.
-We then manually assign the numerators to themes.
+One can alternatively examine the themes by examining the numerators that generate the very largest t-statistics.
+Table \ref{tab:dm-theme} does this by reporting the 20 numerator and stock weight (equal- or value-) combinations that produce the largest mean t-stats, where the mean is taken across the 65 possible denominators.
+The table uses the 1963-1980 sample, but similar themes are found in other samples (Internet Appendix \ref{sec:intapp-themes}).

 All of the top 20 numerators fit into themes from the cross-sectional literature.
-These themes include investment (\citet{titman2004capital}), debt issuance (\citet{spiess1999long}), share issuance (\citet{pontiff2008share}), accruals (\citet{sloan1996stock}), inventory growth (\citet{thomas2002inventory}), and earnings surprise (\citet{foster1984earnings}).
+These themes include investment (\citet{titman2004capital}), debt issuance (\citet{spiess1999long}), share issuance (\citet{loughran1995new}), accruals (\citet{sloan1996stock}), inventory growth (\citet{thomas2002inventory}), and earnings surprise (\citet{watts1978systematic}).
 For all of these themes, the sign of predictability obtained from data mining is the same as the sign from the literature (e.g. short stocks with high investment).

-Thus, data mining works, in part, by uncovering the same ideas found by peer review.
-One may have thought that a deep understanding of financial economics is required to uncover these themes.
-But it turns out that mining accounting data for large t-stats is sufficient.
-In fact, data mining could have uncovered these themes \textit{decades} before they were published.

-One might also think that data mining would uncover spurious themes, given the warnings about data mining going back to \citet{Jensen1970Random}.
-However, every single one of the numerators in Table \ref{tab:dm-theme} produces returns that persist out-of-sample.
-In fact, during the 1981-2004 out-of-sample period, the return decay is on average zero.

-Returns decay notably post-2004, and on average are only 40\% as large as they were pre-1981.
-This decay is also seen in published predictors (\citet{chen2022zeroing}), and has been attributed to the rise of the internet (\citet{Chordia2014Have}) as well as learning from academic publications (\citet{mclean2016does}).
+Notably, most of these themes are published after 1980, sometimes long after.

+The predictive power of these themes persists out-of-sample (``OOS/IS'' columns).
+All data-mined numerators produce positive mean returns after 1980.
+In fact, the return decay in the 1981-2004 out-of-sample period is on average zero.